U.S. Bureau of Labor Statistics

 Charts by Topic: Care of household children (by adults living in households with children)

-- On an average day, over the 2007-2011 time period, among adults living in households with children under 6, women spent 1.1 hours providing physical care (such as bathing or
+- On an average day, among adults living in households with children under

+age 6, women spent 1.0 hour providing physical care (such as bathing or

-feeding a child) to household children; by contrast, men
+feeding a child) to household children; by contrast, men spent 23 minutes

-- Adults living in households with at least one child under 6 spent
+- Adults living in households with at least one child under age 6 spent

-an average of 5.5 hours per day providing secondary childcare--that is,
+an average of 5.4 hours per day providing secondary childcare--that is,

 they had at least one child in their care while doing activities other

-in households with children under 6 was most commonly provided while
+households with children under age 6 was most commonly provided while

-- Adults living in households with children under 6 spent more time
+- Adults living in households with children under age 6 spent more time

-an average weekend day (1.8 hours).
+average weekend day (1.8 hours).
 However, they spent less time providing

 secondary childcare on weekdays than on weekend days--4.5 hours compared

 [Chart in PDF]

-for household children than women who were not employed and 1.1 hours less than women who only worked part-time.
+for household children than women who were not employed.